DHTMLX/docs-kanban/docs/api/events/js_kanban_addcard_event.md

 ### Description

-@short: fires when adding a new card
+@short: Fires when adding a new card

 ### Usage